Registered Dietitian Nutritionist (RDN)

 DPD Outcome Measures (Goal Two):

-- Over a five-year period, 60% of graduates will rate at least four on a five-point scale that they received a strong understanding of the scientific basis for the study of dietetics in their course work at University of Massachusetts.
+- Over a five-year period, 60% of graduates will rate at least four on a five-point scale that they received a strong understanding of the scientific basis for the study of dietetics in their course work at University of Massachusetts Amherst.

-- Over a five-year period 60% of seniors will rate at least a four on a five-point scale that they received a strong understanding of the scientific basis for the study of dietetics in their course work at University of Massachusetts.
+- Over a five-year period 60% of seniors will rate at least a four on a five-point scale that they received a strong understanding of the scientific basis for the study of dietetics in their course work at University of Massachusetts Amherst.

-Currently, the dietetics program at UMass has met or exceeded all benchmarks.
-Approximately 65% of our graduates apply the year they graduate to a dietetic internship and over the past three years (2016-2018) the acceptance rate as averaged 76% (national average 53%).
-Our first time pass rate on the RD exam averaged over 90%.
+Over the past three years an average of 60% of our graduates apply the year they graduate to a dietetic internship and over the past three years (2018-2020).
+This has decreased from a higher percentage in previous years because many of our students who plan to become RDNs are now applying to master’s degrees before applying to a DI.
+For those who do apply within one year of graduation, our acceptance rate is an average of 80% (national average 61%).
+Our first time pass rate on the RD exam averages over 90%.
 Our last successful accreditation was completed in 2016.

-The education requirements of the Accreditation Council for Education of Nutrition and Dietetics (ACEND) met by courses in the Dietetics track at the University of Massachusetts Program are listed below:
+The education requirements of the Accreditation Council for Education of Nutrition and Dietetics (ACEND) met by courses in the Dietetics track at the University of Massachusetts Amherst program are listed below:

 KRDN 1.1: Demonstrate how to locate interpret, evaluate and use professional literature to make ethical evidence-based practice decisions.